 - Cooking, but only with grills that do not have an open flame

-Benefits to Your Child Working
+Benefits to Working at a Young Age

-However, there are numerous benefits for teens to start working.
+Fortunately, there are numerous benefits for teens to start working.
 Here are a few of the top benefits:

 - Learning the value of hard work